ThomasKaiser/sbc-bench/README.md

     aes-192-cbc      95781.66k   235775.72k   366295.72k   435745.79k   461294.25k
     aes-256-cbc      91725.44k   211677.08k   313433.77k   362907.31k   380482.90k

 ARMv8 Crypto Extensions make the difference here.
 Even at almost half the CPU clockspeed with small data chunks at least 2.5 times faster and up to 9 times faster with larger chunks.
 Looking at different chunk sizes makes a lot of sense since some proprietary crypto engines suffer from high initialization overhead.
-See these numbers for a Banana Pi R2 based on a MediaTek MT7623 with proprietary crypto engine ([sources](https://forum.armbian.com/topic/4583-rock64/?do=findComment&comment=37829)):
+See these numbers for a Banana Pi R2 based on a MediaTek MT7623 with proprietary crypto engine after compiling own kernel and OpenSSL ([sources](https://forum.armbian.com/topic/4583-rock64/?do=findComment&comment=37829)):

     type             16 bytes     64 bytes    256 bytes   1024 bytes   8192 bytes
     aes-128-cbc        519.15k     1784.13k     6315.78k    25199.27k   124499.22k